caracatrepa/caracatrepa.github.io/docs/week1/mouthfuls-mindfulness.md

 Before starting to work on the speech, however, she decides to relax and watch a few minutes of
 TV.
 She sits down with a bag of chips.
-At first she eats onlya few, but as the show gets more dramatic, she eats faster and faster.
+At first she eats only a few, but as the show gets more dramatic, she eats faster and faster.
 When the show ends she looks down and realizes she’s eaten the entire bag.
 She scolds herself for wasting time and for eating junk food.
 “Too much salt and fat!
-No dinner for you!”
+No dinner for you!”.
 Engrossed in the drama on the screen, covering up her anxiety about procrastinating, she ignored what was happening in her mind, heart, mouth, and stomach.
 She ate